 font-size controls some dimensions, assuring content gets enough

-space to spread out on when space for anything is at a premium.
+space to spread out on when space is at a premium.

 Width-steps within each screen range, start and end at what may look like arbitrary numbers.
 No actual screen sizes fit those numbers exactly.
 This is intentional.